gimenete/pagantis-ios/README.md

     [self.navigationController pushViewController:vc animated:YES];

-Presenting and personalizating PAWebViewControllers
+Presenting and personalizing PAWebViewControllers
 =================================
-Some operations at this moment require to show a `UIViewController` that presents a `UIWebView` to the user in which the payment card information is filled.
+Some operations at this moment require to show a `PAWebViewController` that contains a `UIWebView` where the payment card information is filled.
 These `UIViewControllers` have a minimal UI intentionally so you can customize it.

 ### Presenting inside a UINavigationController